buildkite/terraform-provider-buildkite/README.md

 ### Overriding the provider for local development

 You'll need to add a provider override to your `~/.terraformrc`.
-Documentation around using this file can be found [here](https://developer.hashicorp.com/terraform/cli/config/config-file#development-overrides-for-provider-developers).
-See below for an example of a `.terraformrc` file set up for plugin override.
+Documentation around using this file can be found on the [HashiCorp Developer website](https://developer.hashicorp.com/terraform/cli/config/config-file#development-overrides-for-provider-developers).
+See below for an example of a `.terraformrc` file set up for plugin override - replacing `/Path/to/this/repo/directory/` with the directory that this repository has been cloned.

 ```hcl
 provider_installation {